flother/bbc-election-results/README.md

     scrapy check bbc

-If there are no errors its a good indicator the data will be sound.
+If there are no errors it's a good indicator the data will be sound.

 Licence
 -------